beets3d/FutureMakers/docs/projects/walking-robot/index.md

 It is designed using Autodesk Fusion 360, the STEP file is available in [Design File](cad/Walking-Crank-Robot-v91.step).

 #### Core Walking Mechanism
-   - Motor Unit - consists of 2 geared motors
+   - **Motor Unit** - consists of 2 geared motors that provide the necessary torque and speed for the robot's movement.
+These motors are strategically positioned to optimize the walking mechanism, allowing for smooth and coordinated leg movements.
+The geared design enhances the efficiency of power transfer, ensuring that the robot can navigate various terrains effectively.
    ![Motor Unit](images/Motor-Unit.png){: style="width: 50%; display: block; margin-left: auto; margin-right: auto;"}

-   - Leg (left / right) - consists of leg with mechamism to simulate the walking Pendulum motion, and foot with LEGO compatible attachment.
+   - **Leg (left / right)** - consists of a leg with a mechanism that simulates walking in a pendulum motion.
+This design allows the leg to move back and forth smoothly, mimicking how a human leg walks.
+The foot includes a LEGO-compatible attachment, making it easy to customize and change the foot design.
+This feature encourages experimentation with different shapes and sizes to see how they affect the robot's movement and balance.

    ![Leg 1](images/leg-1.png){: style="width: 30%; display: inline-block; margin-right: 10px;"} ![Leg 2](images/leg-2.png){: style="width: 30%; display: inline-block;"}